xoundboy/freethemusic/README.rst

 =================
 You install this package onto a publicly-accessible web server then add some configuration and set up an administrator account.
 You can then log in from your computer via a web browser and begin uploading your MP3s and adding the metadata.
-Once your recordings are available in the database, you can start creating
+Once your recordings are available in the database, you can start creating and curating your playlists, albums and compilations and sharing them with your friends.

 =================================
 What types of metadata can I add?